The Clifford theory of the n-qubit Clifford group: The inertia subgroup

 where the $\widetilde{\psi}$ in the left set is an inflation to an irreducible representation of $IN_n$ and in the right set is an inflation to an irreducible representation of $\mathcal{C}_n$. \end{theorem}

-Theorem \ref{RepThm} gives a complete list of the irreducible representations of the $n$-qubit Clifford group.
+\Cref{RepThm} gives a complete list of the irreducible representations of the $n$-qubit Clifford group.
 To actually calculate these representations, we would like to know the representations of $Sp(2n,2)$ and those of the quotient group $IN_n/\mathcal{P}_n$.
-Using theorem \ref{RepThm}, we may calculate the following example character tables. \begin{example} The character table of the 1-qubit projective Pauli group is
+Using \Cref{RepThm}, we may calculate the following example character tables. \begin{example} \Cref{CT:pauli1} is the character table of the 1-qubit projective Pauli group.